0xAalaoui/RubySinglePKI/README.md

-Use `create_CA.rb path/filename` to create auto signed certificate + key for the certification authority
+Use `create_CA.rb path/filename` to create the self-signed certificate + RSA key for the certification authority

-Use `create_Entity.rb path_CA/filename path_entity/filename` to Generate end-entity certificate + key
+Use `create_Entity.rb path_CA/filename path_entity/filename` to create th end-entity certificate + RSA key

 `CA.rb` is a small server used to certify the entity serveur